 In general, the breeder isn’t going to transport the puppies around to new buildings every single day.
-While there are exceptions for veterinarian visits and other occasions, the background of the pictures should be fairly consistent.
-If you notice different colors of fence, flooring, or wallpaper in the background of the pictures, it is possible that these pictures are being stolen from the internet for a puppy buying scam.
+While there are exceptions for veterinarian visits and other occasions, the background of the pictures should be pretty consistent.
+If you notice different colors of fence, flooring, or wallpaper in the background of the pictures, they may be stolen from the internet for a puppy buying scam.

 Check the geotags on pictures posted on the breeder’s Instagram.
 If these geotags are inconsistent, the Instagram account is likely a puppy buying scam.
 This can help you to separate genuine breeders from scams.

 A good breeder will want you to be able to visit the puppy in person or through video chat (i.e. FaceTime, Zoom, etc.) before you bring them home.
 If you cannot schedule a visit with them, it is possible that this is a puppy buying scam.
 Be especially wary if you are constantly being put off or rescheduled when you try to schedule a visit with the puppy.